Slowmotion: HFR mode with the RX10IV (updated)

 RX10 IV: Lord of the Zoom

-Shooting a little surf video impression with the RX10 IV.
 So this is the 4K on factory default, no tweaking and both AF and white balance on full auto.
-This is shot in pretty windy conditions without a tripod and despite some jittering even at 600mm (220mm real lens size) 35mm equivalent.
-All things considering: the image is pretty good and I would say usable for jobs.
-It does remind me a bit of the EX3: it is a bit video but has a...
+All things considering: this is shot in pretty windy conditions without a tripod and despite some jittering even at 600mm (220mm real lens size) 35mm equivalent the image is usable.

 Cinematic Sony FS5: things to like and not to like